Western Illinois University (WIU) has organized the Stafford Challenge.

-The challenge is part of the WIU College of Business and Technology (CBT) and was created by WIU Accountancy graduate David Stafford in 1993.
-Stafford is a managing partner of AV Smart Solutions, an operating director of Baylink Capital, and a member of President Guiyou Huang’s National Advisory Council.
+The challenge is part of the WIU College of Business and Technology (CBT), and WIU accountancy graduate David Stafford created it in 1993.
+Stafford is a managing partner of AV Smart Solutions, an operating director of Baylink Capital and a member of President Guiyou Huang’s National Advisory Council.

-The Stafford Challenge is designed to spark ambition in participants who are willing to combine their knowledge, creativity, and research capabilities to develop a realistic business venture.
+Stafford designed the Stafford Challenge to spark ambition in participants who are willing to combine their knowledge, creativity and research to develop a realistic business venture.

-The deadline to apply for the Stafford Challenge is January 31, 2022.
-David Stafford will be personally rewarding $5,000 to the winner of the invested idea.
+The deadline to apply for the Stafford Challenge is Jan.
+31, 2022.
+Stafford personally rewards $5,000 to the winner of the invested idea.

-Participants looking to partake in the challenge must develop an initial proposal on how to convert a 65-acre piece of land in Knox County, Illinois into a profit-generating business venture while adding value to the property.
+Participants looking to take up the challenge must develop an initial proposal on how to convert a 65-acre piece of land in Knox County, Illinois, into a profit-generating business venture — while adding value to the property.

-Out of the 65 acres, 15 are tillable land, meaning it can be productively farmed.
-The entire plot is about one mile adjacent to the Oak Run, a residential development holding 2,600 lots, a golf course, and club house all centered around a lake.
+Fifteen of the 65 acres are tillable land, meaning people can productively farm it.
+The entire plot is about one mile from the Oak Run, a residential development with 2,600 lots, a golf course and a clubhouse.
+All these structures surround a lake.

 Evaluation and Reward

-The Stafford Challenge allows submissions from teams as well as individual participants.
-The winner will receive a maximum of $1 million from Conch Shell Investments, LLC to fund the plan.
+Furthermore, the Stafford Challenge allows submissions from teams as well as single participants.
+The winner receives a maximum of $1 million from Conch Shell Investments, LLC to fund the plan.

-Conch Shell Investments is a Washington state-based investor group run by David Stafford, who is also the organizer of the Stafford Challenge.
-The winning submission will become the intellectual property of the investment group.
+Conch Shell Investments is a Washington State-based investor group that Stafford runs.
+The winning submission becomes the investment group’s intellectual property.